Written For ParentCircle Website new design update

 If your child is old enough, then discuss with her and agree upon a prominent spot where she should come and wait for you, in case she gets separated.
 Make sure that the meeting point is easy for her to see and reach.
 When you find that your child is missing, immediately go to the meeting point, so that she doesn't need to wait there for long.

 Watch the video below to see how a three-year-old boy was abducted at Chennai Central Station

-A supermarket is full of people and things that can attract your toddler’s attention.
-While you are busy scanning the shelves, your child may wander towards his favourite toys section.
-If you don’t have your partner around to keep an eye on him, make him sit on the baby tray of the shopping cart.
+A supermarket is full of people and things that can attract your toddler's attention.
+While you are busy scanning the shelves, your child may wander towards his favorite toys section.
+If you don't have your partner around to keep an eye on him, make him sit on the baby tray of the shopping cart.
 Just ensure that the seat is clean and free of any sharp or pointed edges.
 Some parents make the mistake of leaving the cart with the child seated in it to pick things up from the distant shelves.
-Don’t do this.
+Don't do this.
 Child and cart may both disappear!

 Teach your child to stay away from strangers.
 Tutor her as to whom she should ask for help in case she wanders away from you.
-Tell her that in such situations, it is safe to seek help from a security guard, a policeman or any other parent with children.
+Tell her that in such situations, it is safe to seek help from a security guard, a policeman, or any other parent with children.
 Make her learn your name and phone number, so that she can tell this information to the person she is asking for help.
 You can even place a card with your name and contact number in her pocket.
 Teach your child to stay away from people who are alone, both men and women, who may offer her sweets, toys, etc.

 Crowded places also aid the spread of infections.
-Avoid taking your child into a crowd if possible; else, ensure proper immunisation and be prepared for any sudden illness.
+Avoid taking your child into a crowd if possible; else, ensure proper immunization and be prepared for any sudden illness.
 As he grows older, educate him on how to handle stressful situations.
 Teaching your child to take care of himself will be the best gift you can give him.